m-brando/ha-deye-okte-spot/README.md

 | 6       | Active     | `00:00:00` | `discharge_power` | per-slot | Disabled | `apply` (every 15 min) |

-If something ever leaves Program 6 in a bad state, the inverter falls back to one of 1–5 — battery floored at 26 %, no grid charging, modest discharge — which is a benign state.
+If something ever leaves Program 6 in a bad state, the inverter falls back to one of 1–5 (battery floored at 26 %, no grid charging, modest discharge), which is a benign state.
 The daily re-write of 1–5 by `fetch` defends against drift from manual UI edits, integrations, or reboots.

 > **Note:** `Zero Export To CT` requires an external CT clamp installed (manual section 3.6).
 > If you don't have one, change `work_mode` under `negative` to `Zero Export To Load`
-> (backup loads only — home circuits won't be powered by the inverter).
+> (backup loads only; home circuits won't be powered by the inverter).

 ### Schedule file lifecycle